history of Our Foundation

 The foundation thrived and on October 17, 2009 was canonically erected, meaning that the Holy See, the Order of St. Dominic and the Archbishop of Vancouver affirmed that our community had reached maturity and could be formally recognized and “given the privileges and spiritual favors and obligations which all Monasteries of the Dominican Order legitimately enjoy.”

 We soon outgrew our temporary home in Fort Langley and relocated north of Vancouver in the Upper Squamish Valley while construction began on our permanent monastery building.
 On the feast of St Dominic, August 8, 2012, after 17 months of construction, our Chapel and Monastery were blessed by Archbishop Michael Miller, CSB.

 The community has continue to grow in every sense of the word.
 Sr. Maria Dominica, outgrew the earthly life and entered eternal life shortly before our monastery was blessed.
 Some nuns have gone back to their original monasteries to keep the fire burning.
 New members have been born.
 The community and the grounds blossom and bloom.
 We have a beautiful organic garden from where our neighbour supplies organic produce to the local community, and the proceeds help us maintain our farm status.

-Today in 2018 Sr. Marie Tersidis is the prioress and we have four members of our community in formation aspiring to become Nuns of the Order of Preachers.
+Today in 2018 Sr. Claire Marie is the prioress and we have five members of our community in formation aspiring to become Nuns of the Order of Preachers.